Forward-Operators/paperchat/README.md

 You can also just build a Docker image and run it wherever you want.
 The image file is quite big though.

 ### GCP
-For now it's deployed as Cloud Run using docker image, so it's API only deployment.
+For now can be deployed as Cloud Run using docker image, so it's API only deployment.
 Data ingestion must be run on other machine (I do recommend GPU-enabled Compute Engines, especially if you'd like to use Hugging Face embeddings and because you can mount datase from Google Storage directly using `gcsfuse`)
 Potential [solution](https://cloud.google.com/run/docs/tutorials/network-filesystems-fuse) to use GCS bucket with Cloud Run
 ### Azure
-For now it's deployed as Container Apps (API only deployment, you need another deployment for ingester)
+For now it can be deployed as Container Apps (API only deployment, you need another deployment for ingester)

 ### AWS
 AWS is not supported yet.
 Coming soon.